 So it is understandable that this is still a subject of pioneering research, and we can hope that someday all of this would eventually make some sense.

-But anyway if you happen to look at the night sky, it’s an eerie feeling that there is overwhelming darkness around us, but on the brighter side, we can feel fortunate that we exist in a time when real mysteries are out there and answers to which eludes our understanding!
+But anyway, if you happen to look at the night sky, it’s an eerie feeling that there is overwhelming darkness around us.
+Still, on the brighter side, we can feel fortunate that we exist in a time when real mysteries are out there and answers to which eludes our understanding!

 If you feel that dark matter and dark energy are intriguing enough…then you may be disappointed when you read about Black holes.